bjin/mpv-prescalers/README.md

 # Usage

 You only need to download shaders you actually use.
-Shaders should be downloaded in raw text format, just click the "Raw" button on the upper right corner for each shader.
+Shaders should be downloaded in raw text format, just click the "Raw" (or "Download raw file") button on the upper right corner for each shader.
 The following part of this section assumes that they are in `shaders` directory in the `mpv` configure folder (usually `~/.config/mpv/shaders` on Linux).